-================================= Continuity of care with a Former Participating Provider Qualifying condition Timeframe • including postoperative care; or 90 days from the date you were notified that the Former Participating Provider is no longer available to you or until the treatment concludes, whichever is sooner
+Continuity of care with a Former Participating Provider Qualifying condition Timeframe • Ongoing treatment for a serious and complex condition; Ongoing institutional or inpatient care; Ongoing pregnancy care, including care immediately after giving birth; Scheduled, nonelective surgery, including postoperative care; or Treatment for a terminal illness 90 days from the date you were notified that the Former Participating Provider is no longer available to you or until the treatment concludes, whichever is sooner

-To request continuity of care, please call Accolade Customer Service.
+To request continuity of care, please call Customer Service.
 The Claims Administrator will confirm your eligibility and may review your request for Medical Necessity.